 Just like glasses are for patients with vision loss, a hearing aid helps patients with hearing loss.
-Hearing loss is a serious condition caused by many different factors.
-An ENT (ear, nose, and throat) specialist, or otolaryngologist, is the best specialist to diagnose a hearing loss.
+Hearing loss can be caused by many different factors.
+An ENT (ear, nose, and throat) specialist, or otolaryngologist, is the best specialist to diagnose causes of hearing loss.
 Depending on your degree of hearing loss, type of hearing loss, and other medical factors, you may benefit from a hearing aid.
-A primary care physician can refer you to an ENT specialist, who often works in conjunction with an audiologist, to evaluate the severity and cause of your hearing loss.
+A primary care physician can refer you to an ENT specialist, who often works with an audiologist, to evaluate the severity and cause of your hearing loss.

-An audiogram, often given by an audiologist, assesses the hearing loss.
-The audiogram is a hearing evaluation your ability to hear pure tone sounds and understand words.
-The results of these tests will reveal the degree of hearing loss, and additional information about your ears and overall health.
-A soundproof booth minimizes outer noise.
-After the test, an ENT specialist can diagnose your hearing loss and counsel you on how best to manage it.
+An audiogram or hearing test, often performed by an audiologist, assesses the hearing loss.
+The audiogram is a hearing evaluation of your ability to hear sounds and understand words.
+The results of these tests will reveal the degree of hearing loss as well as additional information about your ears and overall health.
+A soundproof booth minimizes competing background noise.
+After the test, an ENT specialist can help you understand your hearing loss and counsel you on how best to evaluate and manage it.

-The best hearing aid for you depends on your individual hearing loss and listening needs, the size and shape of your ear and ear canal, and how well you can use your hands.
-Some hearing aids work better with phones and other sound systems, and some include Bluetooth options.
+The best hearing aid for you depends on your age, individual hearing loss and listening needs, the size and shape of your ear and ear canal, and how well you can use your hands.
+Some hearing aids work better with cellphones, televisions, and other sound systems, and some include Bluetooth options.
 Styles include:

-In addition, Personal Sound Amplification Products (PSAPs), which are available over the counter, cost a fraction of the price of the average hearing aid.
-The Food and Drug Administration currently states that “PSAPs are not intended to be used as hearing aids to compensate for hearing impairment,” but they may be helpful to some people with mild to moderate hearing loss.
+In addition, Personal Sound Amplification Products (PSAPs) and other types of over-the-counter (OTC) hearing devices are less expensive than the average hearing aid.
+The U.S. Food and Drug Administration states that “PSAPs are not intended to be used as hearing aids to compensate for hearing impairment,” but they may be helpful to some people with mild to moderate hearing loss.

 With any healthcare provider, you always have the right to ask questions like: